Fullmetal Alchemist: Setting

-Attemptees of human transmutation are also thrown into the Gate of Truth (真理の扉, Shinri no Tobira), where they receive an overwhelming dose of information, but also allowing them to transmute without a circle.
+Truth also shows these alchemists the Gate of Truth (真理の扉, Shinri no Tobira), where they are shown all the information in the universe simultaneously.
+This experience often drives the alchemists mad, but those who survive with their minds intact, gain the knowledge to transmute without a circle.
 All living things possess their own Gate of Truth, and per the Gaea hypothesis, heavenly bodies like planets also have their own Gates of Truth.
-It is possible to bypass the Law of Equivalent Exchange using a Philosopher's Stone, a red, enigmatic substance.
-Philosopher's Stones are used to create Homunculi, artificial humans of proud nature who are named after and embody the seven deadly sins; Homunculi have numerous superhuman abilities unique among each other, and look down upon all humanity.
-With the exception of one, they do not age and can only be killed via the destruction of their Philosopher's Stones.
+There is only one possible way to bypass the Law of Equivalent Exchange for human transmutation, and that's by using a philosopher's stone in place of a soul.
+A philosopher's stone is a substance that has been made by trapping thousands of human souls through alchemy.
+This substance can then be used to transmute fully functional artificial humans called Homunculi.
+Most Homunculi have numerous superhuman abilities like regeneration which is accomplished through them using the trapped souls inside their philosopher's stones as fuel for this ability.
+They typically do not age and can only be killed by destroying or exhausting the power of their philosopher's stone.

 There are several cities throughout Amestris.
 The main setting is the capital of Central City (セントラルシティ, Sentoraru Shiti), along with other military cities such as the northern city of Briggs (ブリッグズ, Burigguzu).
-Towns featured include Resembool (リゼンブール, Rizenbūru), the rural hometown of the Elrics; Liore (リオール, Riōru), a city tricked into following a cult; Rush Valley (ラッシュバレー, Rasshu Barē), a town that specializes in automail manufacturing; and Ishbal, a conservative-religion region that rejects alchemy and was destroyed in the Ishbalan Civil War instigated after a soldier shot an Ishbalan child.
+Towns featured include Resembool (リゼンブール, Rizenbūru), the rural hometown of the Elrics; Liore (リオール, Riōru), a city deceived into following a cult; Rush Valley (ラッシュバレー, Rasshu Barē), a town that specializes in automail manufacturing—a procedure that provides prosthetic mechanical limbs; and Ishbal, a conservative, religious region that was annexed by Amestris and rejects alchemy.
+Ishbal suffered near-destruction in the Ishbalan Civil War, a genocide instigated after an Amestrian soldier shot and killed an Ishbalan child.
 Outside of Amestris, there are few named countries, and none are seen in the main story.
-The main foreign country is Xing.
+The primary foreign country is Xing.
 Heavily reminiscent of China, Xing has a complex system of clans and emperors, as opposed to Amestris's government-controlled election of a Führer.
 It also has its own system of alchemy, called alkahestry (錬丹術, rentanjutsu), which is more medical and can be bi-located using kunai; in turn, it is implied that all countries have different forms of alchemy.